 The company Free Walk in Venice currently offers the only pay-what-you-wish tour in this district, and it’s a pretty good one to take.

-Guides promise to show you secret corners of the city, historic locations, panoramic views, and even provide tips on some of the best places to eat.
+Guides promise to show you the secret corners of the city, historic locations, panoramic views, and even tips on some of the best places to eat.

-This free walking tour is approximately 2 ½ hours long and it’s available on Thursdays at 15:00 (3 pm) and Mondays at 10:30 am.
+The duration of this free Venice walking tour is approximately 2 ½ hours long and it’s available on Thursdays at 15:00 (3 pm) and Mondays at 10:30 am.

 Other Cannaregio + Jewish Ghetto Tours